87 results - showing 31 - 60

 15 -17 Blandford Street, Marylebone Village, London, W1U 3DG

-They may have hit the big time with Gymkhana, but this is where the Sethi siblings (behind some of London's best restaurants) first started.
-It specialises in coastal Indian cuisine and boasts a Michelin star.
+They may have since hit the big time with Gymkhana, but this is where the Sethi siblings (behind JKS and some of London's best restaurants) first started.
+In the heart of Marylebone Village, it specialises in a contemporary take on coastal Indian cuisine and has boasted a Michelin star for well over a decade.

 The Ledbury